 wood trim that has dry rot or shingles that have deteriorated.

-sheen with the product Enduracryl (Dunn-Edwards product) added unless
+sheen with Dunn-Edwards Evershield 30 added unless

 the paint is a high-quality paint like Benjamin Moore.
 Otherwise, you